“A journey of a thousand miles begins with a single step.”

 Sounds easy, right?
 Well, the devil is in the details.
 While it might be easy to stash away a few bucks early in the year, how about when you get toward the middle and end of the year?
 You’ll have to come up with anywhere from $100 to several hundred dollars on a monthly basis.

 But don’t despair…it is possible!
-Here are 9 ways to reduce your bills or create more money in your life so you can successfully complete the 52-week money challenge in 2017!
+Here are 9 ways to reduce your bills or create more money in your life so you can successfully complete the 52-week money challenge!

 1. Locate missing and unclaimed money in your name.